Felotens retard, 10 mg 30 pcs

 Overdose

-Symptoms: In overdose, symptoms of intoxication appear 12-16 hours after taking the drug, sometimes symptoms may occur several days after taking the drug.
-The following symptoms may be noted: pronounced BP decrease, bradycardia, AV (atrioventricular) block of degree I-III, ventricular extrasystole, atrial-ventricular dissociation, asystole, ventricular fibrillation; headache, dizziness, impaired consciousness (or coma), seizures; dyspnea, pulmonary edema (non-cardiac) and apnea; in adults, respiratory distress syndrome may develop; acidosis, hypokalemia, hyperglycemia, hypocalcemia; flushed face, hypothermia; nausea, vomiting.
+Symptoms: In case of overdose, symptoms of intoxication appear 12-16 hours after taking the drug, sometimes symptoms can occur several days after taking the drug.
+The following symptoms may be observed: marked decrease in blood pressure, bradycardia, AV (atrioventricular) block of I-III degree, ventricular extrasystole, atrioventricular dissociation, asystole, ventricular fibrillation; headache, dizziness, impaired consciousness (or coma), convulsions; shortness of breath, pulmonary edema (non-cardiac) and apnea; in adults, respiratory distress syndrome may develop; acidosis, hypokalemia, hyperglycemia, hypocalcemia; facial flushing, hypothermia; nausea, vomiting.

-Treatment: Gastric lavage, administration of activated charcoal, in some cases effective even in the late stage of intoxication.
-Specific antidote – calcium preparations.
-With a pronounced decrease in BP, the patient should be given a horizontal position, legs elevated.
-If bradycardia develops, an IV injection of atropine at a dose of 0.25-0.5 mg is indicated and should be administered before gastric lavage, due to the risk of vagus nerve stimulation.
+Treatment: Gastric lavage, administration of activated carbon, in some cases, is effective even at the late stage of intoxication.
+A specific antidote is calcium preparations.
+If there is a pronounced decrease in blood pressure, the patient should be placed in a horizontal position with his legs elevated.
+With the development of bradycardia, intravenous administration of atropine at a dose of 0.25-0.5 mg is indicated, which should be prescribed before gastric lavage, due to the risk of stimulation of the vagus nerve.
 ECG monitoring.
-Provide airway patency and adequate ventilation if necessary.
-Correction of acid-base status and serum electrolytes is indicated.
-In case of bradycardia and AV block, administer atropine 0.5-1.0 mg v/v, repeat administration if necessary, or initially administer isoprenaline 0.05-0.1 µg/kg/min.
-In early acute intoxication, an artificial pacemaker may be necessary.
-BP decrease is corrected by IV fluid administration (dextrose solution, 0.9% sodium chloride solution, dextran).
-Adults are given calcium gluconate solution 20-30 ml by IV for
+If necessary, ensure airway patency and adequate ventilation.
+Correction of the acid-base status and electrolytes of blood serum is indicated.
+In case of bradycardia and AV block, atropine 0.5-1.0 mg IV is prescribed, repeated if necessary, or isoprenaline 0.05-0.1 mcg/kg/min is initially administered.
+In case of acute intoxication at an early stage, it may be necessary to install an artificial pacemaker.
+The decrease in blood pressure is corrected by intravenous administration of fluid (dextrose solution, 0.9% sodium chloride solution, dextran), adults are given intravenous calcium gluconate solution 20-30 ml for

 ---|---|